sunesimonsen/unexpected-presentation/content/presentation.md

 +77 68 61 74 3F                                   │what?│
 ```

-Note: notice that we just use 'to equal'.
+Note: notice that we just used 'to equal'.

 ---